-Johnson & Johnson Announces Agreement in Principle with Gavi to Supply Janssen’s COVID-19 Vaccine Candidate
+Johnson & Johnson announces agreement in principle with Gavi to supply Janssen’s COVID-19 vaccine candidate to lower-income countries in 2021

 Janssen Pharmaceutica NV, one of the Janssen Pharmaceutical Companies of Johnson & Johnson (the Company), will provide up to 500 million doses of its investigational COVID-19 vaccine candidate as part of an agreement in principle with Gavi, The Vaccine Alliance (Gavi).
 Gavi is the leading multilateral organization responsible for equitable access to vaccines and coordination of procurement and distribution of COVID-19 vaccines, including to lower-income countries, via the COVAX Facility.
 These doses will be distributed through 2022, if the vaccine candidate is proven to be safe and effective.